Pointwise rates of convergence for the Oliker-Prussner method for the Monge-Amp\`{e}re equation: Solution and Approximation

 \subsection{Oliker-Prussner Method}

 Following \cite{OlikerPrussner88} we can approximate \eqref{pde} exploiting its geometric interpretation.
-Given a quasi-uniform nodal set $\Nh$ of $\dm$ and a function $f>0$, we start by defining a nodal function $f_h:\Nh\to\mathbb{R}$ consistent with $f$.
-In \cite{OlikerPrussner88}, the nodal values $f_i = f_h(x_i)$ are taken to be
+Given a quasi-uniform and shape regular nodal set $\Nh$, corresponding conforming mesh $\Th$ and canonical basis functions $\{\phi_i\}_{i=1}^n$ associated with $\Nhi$, for any function $f\ge0$ we define the nodal function $f_h:\Nh\to\mathbb{R}$ to be

-where $\{\omega_i\}_{x_i\in\Nhi}$ is a partition of the domain $\dm$ into $n$ disjoint sub-domains $\omega_i$ containing $x_i$.
-Since implementing such a partition and subsequent computation of integrals may not be an easy task, we propose the following variant.
-Let the original mesh $\T_h^0$ of $\dm$ be a Delaunay triangulation with nodal set $\Nh$, and set